elianmanzueta/py_switchconfigv2/README.md

 This will configure an access port on the given interface and set it to VLAN 10.

-This script is not meant to be used in an actual working environment.
+This script is of course not meant to be used in an actual working environment, just a small fun project.